Play a media file in Unity¶

 Which video and audio formats can it play?¶

 The package bundles FFmpeg/libav, so common formats decode out of the box — MP4, MKV, AVI, MOV with H.264/H.265, MPEG-4, plus MP3/AAC audio, among others.
-UniversalSourceBlock auto-detects the format.
+Both engines auto-detect the format.

 How do I control how the video fits the RawImage?¶

-Use the Aspect Mode field: Stretch (fill, may distort), Letterbox (fit with bars), or Crop (fill and crop the overflow).
+Use the Aspect Mode field on either component: Stretch (fill, may distort), Letterbox (fit with bars), or Crop (fill and crop the overflow).

 See Also¶